 According to June 2021 US Bureau of Labor Statistics data, manufacturing added 15,000 jobs but employment is still down by 481,000 from the February 2020 number.
 Warehousing and transportation added 11,000 jobs but the number of jobs is still 94,000 lower over the same time period.
 Deloitte predicts that if the manufacturing industry is unable to fill anticipated jobs by 2028, the annual loss of manufacturing GDP can reach $454 billion.

 No matter the root causes of the labor shortage, it is forcing manufacturers to get creative when it comes to hiring.
-This post will explore how various B2B businesses revisited their hiring practices and invested in employees in the face of talent shortages.
+This post will explore how various B2B and B2B eCommerce businesses revisited their hiring practices and invested in employees in the face of a manufacturing labor shortage.
 We’ll also touch upon how some leveraged technology to streamline processes, improve workplace productivity, and create an engaging environment for workers.

 Facing an Uncertain Job Market

 University of California at San Diego economist Jeffrey Clemens believes the pandemic caused changes in the way many workers view their employment.
 In a Washington Post interview, he states that the pandemic “broke many linkages between workers and their pre-pandemic employers and it introduced a broad set of factors that make it less attractive for people to be in the jobs that they previously held.”

 That’s a problem because even with a near record pace of job openings, employers simply can’t fill entry-level production positions, let alone hire highly skilled workers for specialized roles.

 The reasons vary.
 Manufacturing and distribution jobs are not considered a top career option for millennials and their younger counterparts.
 The aging workforce in these industries is retiring fast, shrinking the overall talent pool, and widening the skills gap.